kellyyliu/kellyyliu.github.io/_pages/research.md

 # Work in Progress

 - “Gender Identity, Race, Ethnicity, and Health Insurance Discrimination in Access to Mental Health Care: Evidence from an Audit Correspondence Field Experiment.” with Patrick Button, Barbara Lundebjerg, Luca Fumarco, Benjamin Harrell, and David Schwegman.
+(Data Collected)
 - “The Hidden Costs of Police Brutality: Police-Involved Killings and Public Finance” with Stephanie F. Cheng and Wei Long.
+(Draft Upon Request)
 - “Medicare Spending, Mobility and Health Outcomes.” with Kevin Callison.
+(Restricted Data Approved)